The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Discussion and conclusions

 We compared our results with those of M05 and K11.
-These authors performed an analysis similar to the one presented here in a similar range of redshifts.
-We have limited the comparison on a scale of 8 \hmpc, which has been investigated in the three analyses and the smallest one explored by K11.

-We find that the values of $\hat{b}$ of VIPERS and zCOSMOS galaxies agree within the errors but.
-M05 find a smaller degree of biasing but the difference is of the order of 1-$\sigma$.
-We conclude that the apparent discrepancy between K11 and M05 results is a manifestation of Cosmic Variance.
+These authors performed an analysis similar to that presented here in a similar range of redshifts.
+We limited the comparison on a scale of 8 \hmpc, {which is} common to the three analyses.
+We find that the values of $\hat{b}$ of VIPERS and zCOSMOS galaxies agree within the errors.
+M05 find a smaller degree of biasing but the difference is of the order of $1-\sigma$.
+We conclude that the claimed discrepancy between K11 and M05 results is a manifestation of cosmic variance.

-\item Deviations from linear biasing were also detected by M05 and K11, although with a lower significance.
+Deviations from linear biasing were also detected by M05 and K11, although with a lower significance than in our case.
 Our results agree with those of K11.
-In M05 the degree of nonlinearity is slightly larger than in our case but the discrepancy is barely larger than 1-$\sigma$.
-The bias nonlinearity is often expressed in terms of the parameter $b_2$ of the second order Tailor expansion of $\delta$ \citep{fg93}.
-In their recent analysis of the same VIPERS dataset considered in this paper, Cappi {\it et al.} (in preparation) found a negative value of $b_2$ for $z \le 0.9$, in agreement with M05 and \cite{marinoni08} and also in qualitative agreement with the results of our analysis.
-However, the errors on $b_2$ are quire large in the Cappi {\it et al.} analysis, and their result is also consistent, within $\sim 1 \sigma$ with a pure linear bias.
-This is due to the fact that Cappi {\it et al.} determined $b_2$ using higher order statistics; a procedure that is less sensitive to nonlinear bias than ours.
+In M05 the degree of non-linearity is slightly larger than in our case but the discrepancy is barely larger than 1-$\sigma$.
+The bias non-linearity is sometimes expressed in terms of the parameter $b_2$ of the second-order Tailor expansion of $\delta$ \citep{fg93}. \cite{cappi} analysed the same VIPERS dataset using higher order statistics, which is a procedure that is less sensitive to non-linear bias than ours.
+They detected a deviation from linear bias at $z \le 0.9$ with a significance of $\sim 1$-$ \sigma$.
+Their $b_2$ value turned out to be negative, in agreement with M05 and \cite{marinoni08} and, qualitatively, with our results too.

-\item Finally, we have compared our estimate of $\hat{b}$ with the values of the linear bias parameter, $b_{\rm LIN}$, measured from the clustering of galaxies in recent galaxy redshift surveys (DEEP2, PRIMUS, CHFTLS-wide, ALHAMBRA).
-This comparison is qualitative since it assumes that bias is linear, while our analysis has detected a small, but significant, degree of nonlinearity in the bias of VIPERS galaxies.
-The comparison is generally successful at $z<0.9$ where we find a very good agreement with all existing results.
-In this redshift range our results provide additional evidence in favour of a luminosity dependence bias and of a weak evolution.
+measured from the clustering of galaxies in recent galaxy redshift surveys (DEEP2, PRIMUS, CHFTLS-wide, and ALHAMBRA).
+This comparison is qualitative since it assumes that bias is linear, while our analysis has detected a small, but significant, degree of non-linearity in the bias of VIPERS galaxies.
+The comparison is generally successful at $z<0.9,$ where we find a very good agreement with all existing results.
+In this redshift range our results provide additional evidence in favour of a luminosity-dependent bias and of a weak evolution.
 At $z>0.9$, where the spread among current results is large, our results favour the case of a significant bias evolution, in agreement with the CHFTLS-wide and ALHAMBRA analyses.